 3. The alleged Goldman Sachs London fancy dress party 2004

 This alleged party appears to have become an urban myth.
-Anderson claims that Goldman’s 2004 Christmas party was notorious at the time and involved a fight between a Goldman banker dressed as a chav and a Goldman banker dressed as a dalmation.
+Ex-equities analyst and writer Geraint Anderson claims that Goldman's 2004 Christmas party involved a fight between a Goldman banker dressed as a chav and a Goldman banker dressed as a dalmation.'
+When we asked the bank about it several years ago, the bank declined to comment.

 As with Deutsche, Goldman has been accused of inviting call girls to its Christmas parties in the past.
 At a sex discrimination tribunal in 2010, one former US employee alleged that female escorts were invited to the 2007 sales Christmas party and they turned up in, "short black skirts, strapless tops and Santa hats."